-That’s pretty much it – what’s left in my memory of high school Spanish.
-Well, that, the numbers from one to thirty or so, and enough random phrases to probably just get me into trouble.
+That’s pretty much the extent of my memory of high school Spanish.
+Well, that, the numbers from one to thirty or so, and enough random phrases to get me into trouble.

 So, how do you teach a foreign language when you don’t speak it yourself?
-You know, if for no other reason than the fact that most colleges and universities are going to expect your student to have 2 years of the same foreign language on his transcript.
-(But, really, there are many benefits to learning a foreign language.)
+You know, if for no other reason than the fact that most colleges and universities are going to expect your student to have two years of the same foreign language on his transcript.
+(But there are many benefits to learning a foreign language.)

-A foreign language can be one of those fantastic subjects to learn together because languages are easier to learn when you have someone to practice with.
+A foreign language is fantastic subjects to learn as a family because languages are easier to learn when you have someone to practice with.
 If your whole family is learning, you’ve got built-in study partners.

-When Brianna took a Spanish class locally, her instructor used a fantastic resource, the Living Language series.
+When Brianna took a Spanish class locally, her instructor used an excellent resource, the Living Language series.
 (I bought the Japanese set when Brianna wanted to learn Japanese, too, but she wasn’t as motivated without a group of kids to learn with her.)